 What You Do:

-- The film canister is the engine of your rocket.
+- The water bottle forms the chassis, or body, of your balloon car.
+You can start by mounting the film canister.
+This is the rocket engine.
 Make a body for it out of the piece of paper.
 Line up the open bottom of the canister slightly below the bottom (short) edge of the paper, then tape the longer edge to the canister and start rolling to make a tube.
 Tape the tube closed.

 - Cut out four triangular fins and one nose cone from the cardstock.
 (To make the nose cone, cut out a circle, then make a slit from the outer edge to the center.
 Overlap the paper at the slit and tape it to create a cone shape.)
 Tape the fins and nose cone to your rocket.